joceamayar/ClassRepo/06-Server-Side-APIs/01-Activities/02-Stu_Curl_Debug/README.md

 ## Expected Behavior

-When the command `curl http://api.github.com` is run from the command line, the output includes the following data:
+When the command `curl https://api.github.com` is run from the command line, the output includes the following data: `curl https://api.github.com/users`

 ```json
 {